aritraroy/UltimateAndroidReference/README.md

 ### Charts

+* [EazeGraph](https://github.com/blackfizz/EazeGraph) - An Android chart and graph library
+* [HelloCharts](https://github.com/lecho/hellocharts-android) - Charts/graphs library for Android compatible with API 8+, several chart types with support for scaling, scrolling and animations
 * [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful Android chart view / graph view library, supporting line- bar- pie- radar- bubble- and candlestick charts as well as scaling, dragging and animations
 * [WilliamChart](https://github.com/diogobernardino/WilliamChart) - Android library to create charts
-* [HelloCharts](https://github.com/lecho/hellocharts-android) - Charts/graphs library for Android compatible with API 8+, several chart types with support for scaling, scrolling and animations
-* [EazeGraph](https://github.com/blackfizz/EazeGraph) - An Android chart and graph library

-### Crash Reporting
+### Crash Reporting & Analytics
 * [Bugsee](https://www.bugsee.com/) - Flight recorder for your iOS
 and Android apps
 * [Bugsnag](https://www.bugsnag.com/) - Monitor application errors to improve customer experiences and code quality
 * [Fabric Crash Analytics](https://get.fabric.io/) - Fabric is a platform that helps your mobile team build better apps, understand your users, and grow your business
+* [MixPanel](https://mixpanel.com/) - Deeply understand every user's journey with instant insights for everyone on mobile and web
 * [InstaBug](https://www.bugsnag.com/) - The top apps in the world rely on Instabug for beta testing, user engagement and crash reporting.
 Gather feedback from your beta testers and have live conversations with your users